qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ## Structural variation - Inversion
 Why are inversions defined as the reverse complement and not just the reverse of the reference?
 If an inversion were just reversed then there would be 3' -> 3' bonds and 5' -> 5' bonds.
 That's why inversions are reverse complemented, you then maintain the normal 5'->3' direction.

+## Structural variation - Novel sequence insertion
+An insertion the sequence of which cannot be mapped to the reference genome.

 ## Supplementary Alignment
 This is the SA tag.
 A chimeric reads but not a representative reads.